-- 1. Subject to subsection (2) a notice of the day, hour and place of a COTW meeting must be given at least 24 before the time of the meeting by: - a. posting a copy of the notice at the Public Notice Posting Places; and - b. leaving a copy of the notice for each Council member in the Council member's mailbox at City Hall or sending each Council member an electronic agenda. - 2.
-Subsection (1) does not apply to a COTW meeting that is called, in accordance with Section 36, during a Council meeting for which public notice has been given under Sections 5 or 6.
+- 1. Subject to Section 37.2, a notice of the day, hour and place of a COTW meeting must be given at least twenty-four (24) hours before the time of the meeting by: - a) posting a copy of the notice at the Public Notice Posting Place; and - b) sending an electronic copy of the agenda to the Council member at the address to which the member has directed notices be sent. - 2.
+Section 37.1 does not apply to a COTW meeting that is called, in accordance with Section 36, during a Council meeting for which public notice has been given under Sections 5 or 6.